uvaai/ml2/99 Exam/10 Questions/super-secret-hidden-folder/exam.md

 ![data.png](data.png)

-**Question 2.2:** Say you're trying to train a Neural Network on the data set above.
+**Question 2.2:** Say you're trying to train a Neural Network on the dataset above.
 How many *input nodes* and *output nodes* would that Neural Network need to be able to predict the values of the column **origin** in that dataset?